SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 1. Restart the DMS.

-   This can take multiple minutes the first time, as the keyspaces and tables will be created.
+   The first restart after configuring Amazon Keyspaces can take up to 15 minutes extra on top of the normal start up time, as the keyspaces and tables will be created.
 In case of trouble, you can find the relevant logging in the *SLDBConnection.txt* file.

 ![Cube Database Configuration](~/user-guide/images/aks_cube_config.png)<br>
-*DataMiner 10.3.2 example configuration*
+*DataMiner 10.3.3 example configuration*

-> [!IMPORTANT]
+## Amazon OpenSearch Service

-> If you don't see the `Amazon Keyspaces` option, it means your server is not compatible with Amazon Keyspaces yet.
+> [!NOTE]

-## Amazon OpenSearch Service database
+> Ensure your server version is compatible for OpenSearch.
+Cube will display `Elasticsearch/OpenSearch` instead of `Elasticsearch` if your server is compatible (10.3 [CU0]/10.3.3).

 1. In DataMiner Cube, go to *System Center* > *Database*.